 The Mission of the Indiana Protection of Abused and Trafficked Humans Taskforce (IPATH) is using a survivor-centered approach to more effectively prevent, detect, and prosecute human trafficking in Indiana and to empower and support survivors.

-With over 150 members statewide, the IPATH Taskforce comprises law enforcement, advocacy groups, service providers, worker organizers, and community leaders to facilitate a coordinated, multi-disciplinary state response to more effectively address human trafficking throughout Indiana.
+With over 150 members statewide, the IPATH Taskforce is made up of individuals from federal, state, and local agencies and includes subcommittees and work groups that facilitate a coordinated, multi-disciplinary state response to more effectively address human trafficking throughout Indiana.
 IPATH believes this can only be successfully accomplished through a survivor-centered, trauma-informed, culturally sensitive approach.
 The IPATH Taskforce provides year-round training opportunities and technical assistance for IPATH Taskforce members and partner agencies.

 Regional taskforces are invited to meaningfully engage IPATH through quarterly Core meetings and are additionally encouraged to become members of and/or co-chair IPATH committees appropriate to their professional roles.
 Though it is understood that regional taskforces are autonomous agents, if they wish to be included in IPATH, they will be expected to adhere, at minimum, to IPATH professional standards.
 Regional Taskforces currently include: Anti-Trafficking Network of Northeast Indiana (ATNNI), based in Ft.
 Wayne; Northwest Indiana (NWI) Anti-Trafficking Taskforce, based in Lake County; Southern Indiana Human Trafficking Coalition, based in Jeffersonville; and Southwest Indiana Regional Coalition Against Trafficking (SIRCAT) based in Evansville.